Joint Optimization of Communications and Federated Learning Over the Air: Introduction

-\begin{itemize} \item We derive a closed-form expression for the expected convergence rate of FL over the air, which not only interprets but also quantifies the impact of wireless communications via analog aggregation on the convergence and accuracy of FL over the air.
-This closed-form expression unveils a fundamental connection between analog wireless communication and FL with analog aggregation, which provides a fresh perspective to measure how the parameter design of analog wireless systems affects the performance of FL over the air. \item Based on the closed-form theoretical result, we formulate a joint optimization problem of learning, worker selection, and power control, with a goal of minimizing the global FL loss function given limited transmit power and bandwidth.
+\begin{itemize} \item We derive closed-form expressions for the expected convergence rate of FL over the air in the cases of convex and non-convex, respectively, which not only interprets but also quantifies the impact of wireless communications on the convergence and accuracy of FL over the air.
+Also, full-size gradient descent (GD) and mini-batched statistical gradient descent (SGD) methods are both considered in this work.
+These closed-form expressions unveil a fundamental connection between analog wireless communication and FL with analog aggregation, which provides a fresh perspective to measure how the parameter design of analog wireless systems affects the performance of FL over the air. \item Based on the closed-form theoretical results, we formulate a joint optimization problem of learning, worker selection, and power control, with a goal of minimizing the global FL loss function given limited transmit power and bandwidth.
+The optimization formulation turns out to be universal for the convex and non-convex cases with GD and SGD.
 Further, for practical implementation of the joint optimization problem in the presence of some unobservable parameters, we develop an alternative reformulation that approximates the original unattainable problem as a feasible optimization problem under the operational constraints of analog aggregation. \item To efficiently solve the approximate problem, we identity a tight solution space by exploring the relationship between the number of workers and the power scaling.
 Thanks to the reduced search space, we propose a simple discrete enumeration method to efficiently find the globally optimal solution. \end{itemize}

 We evaluate the proposed joint optimization scheme for FL with analog aggregation in solving linear regression and image classification problems, respectively.
 Simulation results show that our proposed FL is superior to the benchmark scheme that uses random worker selection and power control, and achieves comparable performance to the ideal case where FL is implemented over noise-free wireless channels.